Valor employed in an ill quarrel, turns to cowardice; and virtue then puts on foul vice's vizor.

 ” . . . but where the hell does a Nabano come from?”

-“Nabano sounds kind of Mexican or Native American.
+“Nabano sounds kind of Mexican or like an Indian or something.
 He doesn’t look it though.”

 But no one ever gave it any thought to ask him where he was from.

 There was something about James that just rubbed people the wrong way.
 It wasn’t that he was arrogant or smug or standoffish, it was just that he seemed totally uninterested in really bonding with people or being a part of the gang.
 I guess you could say he just seemed lacking in anything you could define as a personality.
-He wasn’t really timid or shy, he wasn’t an asshole, he wasn’t cocky, he wasn’t anyone you could call a nerd, he wasn’t a bumbler or an idiot, he was just . . . there.
+He wasn’t really timid or shy, he wasn’t cocky or an asshole, he wasn’t someone you would call a nerd, he wasn’t a bumbler or an idiot, he was just . . . there.

 So when their cell phones began ringing with the incoming call from the unknown number around a quarter till eight that night, it came from just about as unexpected a source as they could imagine.